Planning Early for Retirement: Pensions is a Young Person’s Game

 So, should young people worry about pensions and planning early for retirement?

 The short answer is – No.

 Instead of worrying, which solves nothing and causes bad health anyway, they should plan.

-However, because so much of the language that is used to describe and explain pensions is confusing, they can be a turn-off to the very people that really do need to know what they are, how they work and how planning early for retirement can offer real benefits.
+However, because so much of the language that is used to describe and explain pensions is confusing, pensions can be a turn-off to the very people that really do need to know what they are, how they work, and how planning early for retirement can offer real benefits.

 Why they matter